evanrichter/ECE382/Lab5/readme.md

 break;
 ```

 A negative edge means that the time spent in logic 1 is ready to be measured and classified as a start bit, data 0, data 1 (the Timer_A overflow flag determines the end of a packet).
 The code segment also handles compiling the 1s and 0s into a complete packet, stored in `irPacket`.
-The end of that code turns off the timer, resetting the `TAR` register and stopping counting.
+The end of that code turns off the timer, stopping the counting.

 The next code segment runs when a positive edge on P2.6 is detected.
+It starts the `TAR` at 0 so that the length of the logic 1 is measured. `Timer_A` is started, and the next interrupt to be triggered is set to be a negative edge.

 ```
 TAR = 0x0000;